rendicott/smurfd/README.md

 Returns AWS Secrets Manager secrets in simple formatting based on the desire from the user.

+Useful for when you want to grab secrets and you don't want to deal with the full AWS CLI and all its nasty python dependencies or if you just want a lightweight binary to distribute to docker images, etc.

 ## Usage
 Here's the general usage help from the CLI.
 ```